 The OLB cooperates with MBO Bonaire to train pedagogical staff in accordance with the quality requirements in the island ordinance.
 In consultation with the employer, employees can register directly with MBO Bonaire.

 In addition, courses and training that are offered from the BES(t) 4 kids program can be followed on Bonaire.
-For example, 10 professionals from childcare and after-school care participated in a week-long workshop Conscious Discipline.
-This program focuses on conscious positive upbringing, both by parents and by childcare and schools.
+For example, on the subject of first aid, domestic violence and child abuse and pre-school education.

-Childcare and after-school care organizations must be housed safely in accordance with the quality requirements.
-For this purpose a housing plan is being developed.
+Daycare and after-school care organizations must be housed safely in accordance with the quality requirements and children must have adequate (play) space.